Storage, Sync and Sharing

 Chat Apps

-In a chat application, Fireproof allows you to use a shared database for each group chat.
+In a chat application, Fireproof allows you to use a shared ledger for each group chat.
 Each user sends messages by writing documents.
 You can write a document with a “composing” state and a timestamp, and then update it with the user content when the message is sent, for a more real-time feel with pre-message bubbles.
-Each user would also have their own set of group chats synced among their devices with a per-user database.
+Each user would also have their own set of group chats synced among their devices with a per-user ledger.
 Additionally, Fireproof's immutable nature allows for a reliable message history, ensuring that past conversations are preserved accurately.
 The encryption feature also ensures that these conversations are secure and can only be accessed by authorized users.

 Business Apps

-Business apps like collaborative word processing or data entry would use a database per sharable workspace in Fireproof.
+Business apps like collaborative word processing or data entry would use a ledger per sharable workspace in Fireproof.
 Each user is then given their own view into the set of workspaces.
 This allows for real-time collaboration and ensures that all users have access to the most recent version of the data.
 Furthermore, Fireproof's ability to handle concurrent updates makes it ideal for business applications where multiple users may be editing a document simultaneously.
 The system ensures fairness among clients and a well-defined casual ordering to the resulting dataset, preventing conflicts and maintaining data integrity.

 Gaming